GSA/digitalgov.gov/content/communities/data-cabinet.md

 ## Who we are

 We are 400 strong, with a membership that expands across various data professions and sectors in Government.
 If you have a passion for data, and would like to get more involved or learn what your peers in Government is up to, join the Cabinet.
 We meet monthly to discuss data challenges, and share our best practices.
 We also host speaking events and workshops to our with our Federal partners and industry.

-## How to Join

-To join, send an email to [**listserv@listserv.gsa.gov**](mailto:listserv@listserv.gsa.gov?subject=&amp;body=subscribe%20DATA%20CABINET) with “subscribe to DATA CABINET” in the subject.
-Anyone with a .gov or .mil email address are eligible.

 _Visit [https://www.ntis.gov/thedatacabinet/](https://www.ntis.gov/thedatacabinet/) to learn more about our mission and download our publications._